-Diane Houde is member of the Association des auteurs des Laurentides and member of Cercle des Artistes-peintres et Sculpteurs du Québec, member of ARTTRAM City of Mount-Royal, member of the Artistes des Lacs collective and member of the Maison des Arts Saint-Faustin.
+Diane Houde is member of the Association des auteurs des Laurentides and member of Cercle des Artistes-peintres et Sculpteurs du Québec, member of ARTTRAM City of Mount-Royal, member of the Artistes des Lacs collective and member of the Maison des Arts Saint-Faustin, in Saint-Faustin, Quebec.

-Diane Houde has sold her artwork to collectors in Spain, France, the Unites States, and across Canada.
+Diane Houde has sold her artwork to collectors in Europe, the Unites States, and across Canada.

 quadryptic artwork, Les Mousses, (Moss),